MolBIFFM/diana/README.md

 ]
 ```
 The conversion of measurements that a range refers to.
 It defaults to the
-log2-fold measurement but may be set to `"standard score"` or `"quantile"`,
+log2-fold measurement but may be set to `"percentile"`, `"quantile"` or
-computed with respect to the distribution of a particular modification at a
+`"standard score"`, computed with respect to the distribution of a particular
-particular time of measurement across the protein-protein interaction network.
+modification at a particular time of measurement across the protein-protein
+interaction network.

 ```json
 [